commitizen/cz-jira-smart-commit/README.md

 To add a question, you need ask it by adding to the the array  passed to inquirer.prompt, and handle the answer by adding to the function formatAnswers.

 Questions in the array passed to inquirer.prompt are a series of objects.
-Each one should have `type: 'input'`, a name for the question, and a message that the user will see as a prompt.
+Each one should have a type property (`type: 'input'` is a good place to start), a name for the question, and a message that the user will see as a prompt.

 Question objects take a function called validate as an optional property.
 This should return true if the message passes.
 I omit the validate function from most of my projects, but you could write your own.
 If you're curious about input types or validate functions, head over to the [inquirer.js docs](https://www.npmjs.com/package/inquirer).